laigroup/PBCounter/README.md

 # PBCounter

 PBCounter is a Weighted Model Counter on Pseudo-Boolean Constraints.
+If you use the tool, please cite our paper [PBCounter: Weighted Model Counting on Pseudo-Boolean Formulas](https://arxiv.org/abs/2312.15877)

 ## How to Use